hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - **Encryption**:
   - Server-Side Encryption (SSE) with AWS KMS for all buckets.
   - Policies enforce encryption during uploads.
+  - Consider using `data "aws_kms_key"` to validate KMS key existence if keys are managed externally.

 - **Logging**:
   - Centralized in a dedicated logging bucket.